patrl/patrl.github.io/actl2018notes.markdown

 > "Consider a device designed to read a text in some natural language, interpret
 > it, and store the content in some manner, say, for the purpose of being able
 > to answer questions about it.
 To accomplish this task, the machine will have
-> to filfull at least the following basic requirement.
+> to fulfill at least the following basic requirement.
 It has to be able to
-> build a file that consists of records of alll the individuals, that is,
+> build a file that consists of records of all the individuals, that is,
 > events, objects, etc., mentioned in the text and, for each individual, record
 > whatever is said about it." ([@karttunen1976])